-In addition, a tab with the name of the event will appear on your personal A.S.O.
-Challenges page (alongside the My Account area), as well registration follow-up on the bottom of this page.
+In addition, a tab with the name of the event will appear on your personal time to page (alongside the My Account area), as well registration follow-up on the bottom of this page.

 A supporting document proving your inability to take part in the event will be requested.
 If this is a medical certificate, it must be dated no more than two days after the event.

 Refunds will be paid by bank transfer within two months after the event.